habeneyasu/bati-bank-credit-scoring-mlops/FINAL_REPORT.md

 ### Integrating the Target

-The final step of Week 3 was integration.
+The final step was integration.
 We merged the `is_high_risk` target variable into our processed feature dataset, creating `processed_data_with_target.csv`.
 This file would be the input for all model training.

 The dataset was ready.
 The features were engineered.
 The target was created.
 Now came the real test: building models that could learn from this proxy target and make accurate predictions.

 ---

-## Chapter 4: Training the Models (Week 4)
+## Chapter 4: Training the Models

 ### The Data Split: Setting the Stage